 Know when to call the doctor

-At-home remedies are great, but sometimes you need reinforcements.
+At-home remedies are great, but sometimes you need reinforcements, especially if you or your child have been exposed to COVID-19.
 Here’s when to ring your pediatrician:

 - Your child has a barking cough (croup)

-- He has stridor (a noisy or musical sound) when breathing in
+- They have stridor (a noisy or musical sound) when breathing in

-- She makes a “whooping” sound when breathing in after coughing (pertussis; call 911 if you hear this sound in a baby less than 3 months old)
+- They make a “whooping” sound when breathing in after coughing (pertussis; call 911 if you hear this sound in a baby less than 3 months old)

-- He's wheezing when breathing out (unless you already have an asthma care plan from your doctor)
+- They are wheezing when breathing out (unless you already have an asthma care plan from your doctor)

-- She has a fever of 102 degrees or higher (or has any fever and is less than 3 months old)
+- They have a fever of 102 degrees or higher (or has any fever and is less than 3 months old)

-- Her cough lasts for longer than two weeks
+- Their cough lasts for longer than two weeks